+The benefits of a rowing machine are impressive.
 In a study from the English Institute of Sport, researchers found that the rowing machine engages 86 percent of the muscles in your body—not just your legs, as many people believe.
 (Take that, treadmill.)
-Aside from toning your legs, arms, core, and more, it’s low-impact and great for all fitness levels.
+Aside from toning your legs, arms, core, and more, it's also low-impact and great for all fitness levels.
 I mean, even astronauts are doing it; research has found that rowing for just 30 minutes a day is as effective as 90 minutes of cycling when it comes to keeping hearts healthy in space.
 And on Earth, incorporating the benefits of a rowing machine into your workout routine is easy.

 1. Do it as a warm-up